noah-kuhn/DebugDemo/README.md

 4) Type `run` to run the program

-You should also pull up `debug.c` which contains comments that walks through several commands that demonstrate the functionality of gdb.
+You should also pull up `debug.c` which contains comments that walk through several commands that demonstrate the functionality of gdb.
 Feel free to try any command you would like, the comments are simply suggestions.